 Evaluators evaluate entries on a 7-point scale with zero being the lowest score and 7 being the highest.
 An entry is considered to be competent if it scores at least 4.
-Entries must receive 5.12-5.49 to receive a Merit award.
-Entries scoring 5.5 receive an Award of Excellence.
+Entries must receive 5.25-5.74 to receive a Merit award.
+Entries scoring at least 5.75 receive an Award of Excellence.
 We’ve modeled the Silver Leaf evaluation forms after the ones used for the IABC Gold Quill Awards.
 See Evaluation Criteria to check out the judging forms.

 Winning entries must demonstrate that they met clearly stated objectives, show originality and demonstrate results based on measured outcomes.
 Evaluators consider how well a program was conceived and executed, how appropriate the chosen strategy and objectives were for the desired results, and how the outcomes are measured and achieved.
 For Communication Management, Communication Research Management and Communication Training and Education entries, 50 per cent of the score will be based on the work plan and 50 per cent on the work sample.
 For Communication Skills and student entries, 35 per cent of the score will be based on the work plan and 65 per cent on the work sample.

 For each entry submitted, entrants receive a completed evaluation form with scores and brief comments from evaluators.
-All evaluation forms will be emailed to entrants by October.
+All evaluation forms will be emailed to entrants by the end of October.

-Award-winning entries will be notified on December 12, 2016.
+Award-winning entries will be notified by the end of October 2018.
 Winners will be recognized nationally on the IABC Canada website.

 Entries are electronic, so they will not be returned.
 This is also true for the Publications category for which hard copy work samples are accepted.
 Please do not send irreplaceable material.
 We are not responsible for lost or damaged entries.

 To support your work plan, you will be able to upload a maximum of five work sample files.
 Your work samples must be in PDF, PNG, JPG, GIF, MP4, WMV, or M4V formats.
 If you have more than five work samples, you should combine them into fewer PDF files.
 Each file is limited to 2 GB (2,000 MB) in size.
-If you have a single file larger than 2 GB that you believe is absolutely essential to your entry, please contact firstname.lastname@example.org for other upload options.
-Please remember that evaluators have limited time.
 Include examples that best demonstrate your work, not absolutely everything you did.
 Work samples larger than 100 pages will be disqualified.

 Your work sample can be only submitted in PDF, PNG, JPG, GIF, MP4, WMV, or M4V formats.
 If you would like to have a microsite or any other online material reviewed by the evaluators you may provide a PDF document that includes the appropriate URL address and a short description of the link.